Home › The Science › Omega 3 Fatty Acids

 The RDA for long-chain fatty acids is 450mg per day but most of us consume around half this amount with low-income families consuming considerably less.
 Of course, much of this has to do with the price of fish, or often the perceived price of fish, as we often assume we can’t afford it.
 But fish such as mackerel, sardines or tinned tuna are still pretty cheap options.

-Alternatively omega-3 fish oil supplements, either in liquid form or capsules, cost pennies per day.
+Alternatively omega-3 fish oil or algae supplements cost pennies per day.
 The key consideration when choosing what supplement to buy is the concentration of EPA and DHA (the active ingredients for brain health).
 Even if you see 1000mg on the label this does not mean that amount of DHA and EPA is in the capsules.
 Look closely at the label to see how much of that 1000mg is made up of DHA and EPA.

 A healthy diet should include 2 portions of fish per week.
 This equates to an approximate daily total of 500mg of combined EPA and DHA.